 Getting screwed: The Live Blog

 9:00am: Two days ago, my wife told me both of our uptairs toilets had problems.
-By problems, she meant they were flushing, but doing so all over the damned floor.
+By problems, she meant they wfere flushing, but doing so all over the damned floor.
 I accused her of being unlucky and told her to buy some Drano.
 No Home Depot product worked.
 A day later, she called the plumbers, and not even Absolute Draining & Plumbing who I know will do a good job.
 I started to get cranky.

 9:20am: The plumber arrived.
 I am already disappointed because the guy is not fat and I doubt there will be any butt crack joke availability.
 In fact, he’s thin, fairly good looking, has a stylish haircut and makes a point of covering his shoes before he walks on my floors.
 He smells like chewing gum and cigarettes.
 I fear I might be headed toward some sort of alternative lifestyle fantasy fodder, so I’ll leave it at that.

 9:28am: I take the guy on a tour of the upstairs.
 The wife has cleaned up, I guess just in case we want to impress the plumber.
 I tell the guy the toilets won’t flush.
-I don’t think he’s listening.
+I don’t think he’s listening which is quite rude.
+I should have called a company like AC Plumbing as I know they would have listened to me.

 9:32am: Here are a few of the quotes from the plumber over the past few minutes.